 And, I had my cell phone with me.
 If it did turn out to be a seven-hour hike back to my car, I could have easily called someone, even if it would have been an absurd call to make.

 Finally, I wasn’t even in a hurry.
-Sure, I had things to do today, but my first session with a client wasn’t until later in the afternoon.
+Sure, I had things to do that day, but my first session with a client wasn’t until later in the afternoon.

 I should also mention that I am not diabetic, and I ate a protein bar on my way to the park.
 I mean, I’m pretty sure we humans can go for more than two hours without eating or drinking anything anyhow.